Nicodemus visiting Christ in the dark ... where did the light shine through?

 Already, in this Gospel, we have heard about the incarnation and the Word made flesh; John has borne witness to him as the Lamb of God; Christ has begun to gather disciples as witnesses to him as the Messiah; the first sign, at the wedding in Cana, presupposes the transcendence of all the established religion of the day in the self-offering of the Lamb of God, symbolised in the Eucharist; an the cleansing of the Temple shows that the sacrificial system is being replaced by the one true sacrifice in Christ’s death and resurrection.

 Now we have an encounter with someone whose immediate concern is with the interpretation and the application of the law, for Nicodemus is both a Pharisee and a member of the ruling Sanhedrin.

-This is the only Gospel to tell the story of Nicodemus, although some commentators have tried to identify him also with the rich young ruler in Saint Mark’s Gospel (see Mark 10: 17 ff) or with other figures in the synoptic Gospels.
+Saint John’s Gospel is the only Gospel to tell the story of Nicodemus.
+He is not mentioned in the Synoptic Gospels, although some commentators have tried to identify him also with the rich young ruler in Saint Mark’s Gospel (see Mark 10: 17 ff) or with other figures in the synoptic Gospels.

 There is a contrast between what Nicodemus sees and what those of faith may see.
 To “see” the Kingdom of God is not possible literally at that moment in time.
 For Christ, in this saying, to see is to experience.
 To experience the world in the light of the insights of the New Testament is so radically different an experience that it is like being born anew, being born once again.